peterhudec/cljsx/README.md

 Note that since the component calls are delegated to the `createElement` function, having components which expect keywords or other Clojure specific types as _prop_ values only makes sense if the `createElement` function is a Clojure function.
-For example `react.createElement` is expecting all its arguments to be JavaScript objects and `cljsx` will do this conversion under the hood.
+For example `react/createElement` is expecting all its arguments to be JavaScript objects and `cljsx` will do this conversion under the hood.
 React will then call your component with the converted JavaScript values and since the conversion is done with [clj->js] the keywords will become